ChrisCross1983/Marvel-Millionaire/README.md

 - **Global Leaderboard**: Track top scores and see where you stand against other players worldwide.
 - **Achievement System**:
   - Unlock achievments based on perfomance, like answering all questions without using jokers.
-  - Achieved question rounds secure the user a guaranteed prize payout.
+  - Reaching certain question rounds secures guaranteed prize payouts.
+- **Joker Effects**: Smashing sound for Hulk or thunder for Thor.

 # Technologies Used